hawara-es/flying-program/README.md

 ## Development Stage

-Before you keep reading, you must know that this project is still in a `development` stage.
+Before you keep reading, you must know that this project is still in a `preview` stage and no official production version has been still released.

-The internal structure of this project is meant to change before its first production version is released.
+The internal structure of this project is meant to change.
 Also, documentation and tests are very incomplete.
 You've been warned!

 ## The `aims`